 “The lack of a written agreement recording the transfer of ownership from your former employer to you does give rise to uncertainty in cases such as this.
 However, because you paid nothing for the horse and it was delivered to you without any apparent conditions or reservations attached, there is a strong suggestion that the horse was gifted rather than sold or loaned to you or simply placed in your trust.
 As such, you would appear to have strong arguments that legal ownership of the horse has been transferred to you.

 “Your former employer’s conduct in having nothing to do with the horse for several years would also support your contention that he has relinquished or abandoned his rights of ownership in it.
 Given that you have now had the horse for some time, it is assumed you have applied for and obtained a horse passport.
-If so, not only may that be used as evidence of your ownership but it will also enable you to sell the horse without committing an offence under the horse passport regulations.
+If so, not only may that be used as evidence to support your ownership of the horse, but it will also enable you to sell the horse without committing an offence under the horse passport regulations.

 “In some instances, provided it can be proved that ownership rests with the original owner, that person may apply to Court to have the mare delivered back to him.
 Obviously, this could place the purchaser of the mare in a difficult position having paid for and then lost the mare.
 It might also expose you to a claim from the purchaser in good faith for the return of the purchase price.